 The standards of behaviour expected from members and officers are set out in the Member/Officer Codes of Conduct.
 A register of members' interests is maintained and the records of interest are declared at Council and committee meetings.
 All members are required to complete Related Party Declarations at the end of the financial year in support of the statutory financial statements.
-Members' allowances are examined on an annual basis and a review of the allowance scheme was undertaken in 2018/19 by an independent remuneration panel and will come into force for the 2019/20 municipal year.
+Members' allowances are examined on an annual basis and a review of the allowance scheme was undertaken in 2018/19 by an independent remuneration panel and came into force on 13 May 2019 for the 2019/20 municipal year.
+Following the Borough Elections in May 2019